sandover/sandover.github.io/content/index.md

 # strike valley studio :: consulting

-_I make software._

-I’ve spent my career working every side of the software creation process: conceptual invention, UI design, interaction design, frontline software engineering, software architecture and planning, management of software teams, product management, and product strategy.
-I’m a generalist.
+I’ve spent my career working every side of the software craft: conceptual invention, UI design, interaction design, frontline software engineering, software architecture and planning, management of software teams, product management, and product strategy.

-Large language models are transforming the software craft.
-This is exciting, and it’s going to lead to good things.
+Large language models are transforming this craft in two key ways.

+Firstly, software development accelerates.
+Software becomes cheaper to build and cheaper to change.
+Up until now, the high cost of software and the brittleness of software have been bottlenecks.
+Those bottlenecks will be removed.

+Secondly, we can now bake real intelligence **into** software.
+This redraws the map of what software can actually do -- it lets us create fundamentally new types of solutions.

-[Strike Valley Studio](https://www.strikevalley.studio) is an expression of that excitement and optimism.
-I started this practice to help companies see around corners and build for the future.
+I started [Strike Valley Studio](https://www.strikevalley.studio) to help companies build for the future of software.

 If you want to:
-- use software to rapidly solve a problem
-- retool a software team or software production process
+- build something new
+- build something quickly
-- coach your product or engineering team for the era of AI-driven software creation
+- help your product or engineering team adapt to the era of AI-driven software creation

-...reach out to me via LinkedIn.
+...reach out to me on [LinkedIn](https://www.linkedin.com/in/sandover).

+&nbsp;

+## shipped work

+- [superconnect](https://github.com/bitovi/superconnect) (*client project*) — AI-powered code generator tool to create [Figma Code Connect](https://developers.figma.com/docs/code-connect/) mappings.
+- [ergo](https://github.com/sandover/ergo) — a fast, minimal task planner tool for your coding agent to use.

 &nbsp;